Su996/Greenhouse-intelligent-flower-watering-system/README.md

 timer->start(2000);  #2000ms
 ```
 Rewrite paint event in Qt.
 Everytime the UI repaint, paint event function gets latest data from Onenet cloud and show it.
-### demo
-Run main.c on the raspberry Pi and 加QT的代码啥的。 to make the data from seneor -> Raspberry Pi -> cloud server -> computer

 ## Troubleshooting